roman/Haskell-capataz/docs/v0.1/how-to/stateful-worker.md

-# Create a stateful worker
+# Create a Stateful Worker

 ## Description